Ziskind.com > Writing > Harnessing the Internet to Deliver a True One to One Web Experience

 Now that the each user can be identified as she navigates between different sites which are members of the Identification Network, the next step is to track each user's interests as the move from page to page.
 In addition to tracking the content each visitor reads, other useful information would include each visitor's zip code and birthdate.
 These two pieces of information create the opportunity to link each visitor to a wealth of demographic data that allows site creators to better understand their visitors while still keeping the visitor completely anonymous as an individual.
 In addition, knowing the location of a user allows sites to author content relevant to people living in that area of the country or world.

 But how is this profile data site shared with all the other content sites?
-What happens when a web browser hits the website.
 When a user hits a web page, the hit is recorded in the standard log file, but is also stored in a user session database and is sent to the Identification Server to be propagated to all the other web servers in the network.
 In order to increase performance of the system, each Content Site has a user session database that keeps track of what each user is doing on the site for real-time dynamic-page generation.
 Long-term information on the user is kept in the Content Site's data mart.
 The page generation engine accesses both of these data sources and builds and each page based on this information.
 Because the content server is responsible for its own real-time processing, the Identification Server does not need to process every hit from every content site in real time.
 It therefore makes sense to have a messaging queue to capture the records of hits from each content site and update the Identification Server database.
 As users are likely to browse on only one content website at a time, the Identification Server can propagate its aggregate information on each user to all the data-marts as necessary.

 Needless to say, this type of technology scares a lot of people.
 Privacy advocates argue that such systems could be abused and be made to harm the individuals they track.
 However, there are a number of ways such concerns can be addressed.
 First, the suggested design uses cookies to track and identify users.
 As a result, users can choose to become aware of what sites are tracking their behavior, and can choose not to let a site track them.
 Even users who choose to be profiled by this system are safe and anonymous.
 In it's most basic form, sites do not track any information which could be used to link a web browser to a real world individual.
 As a result, there is no way information recorded by the system could be sold or provided for anything other than its purpose.
 Another possibility to further ease the concerns of privacy advocates would be to allow web users to see their own profiles - somewhat similar to getting a credit report.
 There would also be the potential to allow users to modify their own profiles, if they want, to more accurately tweak their profile.
 The bottom line is that for most people, time is money, and the advantages of getting the information they want quickly outweighs the minimal loss in privacy when a site begins to accurately track and use information on the pages they visit.
 Recent studies have shown that most web users are willing to give up profiling and contact information to sites in exchange for free content.